 Draper Law Office Can Help you Develop an Appropriate Parenting Agreement

 Take the time to educate yourself about developing a timesharing agreement and parenting in the years that follow your divorce by speaking with an experienced divorce lawyer.
 Our team at Draper Law Office can answer any questions you have and help you feel empowered to work with your former partner and the court to create a parenting plan for your child.
-To get started, call 866-767-4711 or visit us online to set up your free, no-obligation consultation in one of our three convenient office locations.
+To get started, call 866-767-4711 or visit us online to set up your free, no-obligation consultation in one of our two convenient office locations.